ory/sdk/clients/client/go/docs/IdentityAPI.md

 func main() {
 	id := "id_example" // string | ID is the identity's ID.
-	type_ := "type__example" // string | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML deviceauthn CredentialsTypeDeviceAuthn link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+	type_ := "type__example" // string | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML deviceauthn CredentialsTypeDeviceAuthn identifier_first CredentialsTypeIdentifierFirst link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
 It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode identifier := "identifier_example" // string | Identifier is the identifier of the OIDC/SAML credential to delete.
 Find the identifier by calling the `GET /admin/identities/{id}?include_credential={oidc,saml}` endpoint. (optional)

 	configuration := openapiclient.NewConfiguration()